ziyyadali/DeepPocket/README.md

 - Preprocessing: Raiyan and Ahmed created a script to download large amounts of data and found the coordinates of each atom and the ligands.
 They were then put into lists to use for our model.
 - Model Creation: Raiyan, Ziyyad, Ahmed, and Hrithik developed the model together.
 - Model Training: Ziyyad and Raiyan trained and created an overfitting model.
 They also tested various hyperparameters and ranges for the accuracy function.
-- README writeup: Ziyyad wrote the writeup and tested the model on a subset of the testing data with help from Raiyan and Hrithik .
+- README writeup: Ziyyad wrote the writeup and tested the model on a subset of the testing data with help from Raiyan and Hrithik.